BasicWolf/archived-concrete-settings/docs/src/index.rst

    DEBUG: false

-ConcreteSettings aims to provide a conveniet way to define and use application startup settings for developers and an end-users:
+Concrete Settings aims to provide a conveniet way to define and use application startup settings for developers and an end-users: